A complete guide of using Claude Code + NotebookLM + Obsidian

 pip install --user yt-dlp

-This is the orchestrator.
-It calls youtube-search, feeds results into notebooklm, runs multi-facet analysis, and writes a complete research/<slug>/ folder into your vault.
+This is the orchestrator — the one you'll actually invoke day to day.
+It calls youtube-search, feeds results into notebooklm, runs multi-facet analysis, generates optional deliverables, and writes a complete research/<slug>/ folder into your vault.
+It also handles continuous sync of Q&A back from NotebookLM into the vault.

-Before you create it, install the kepano Obsidian-markdown skill so the pipeline emits Obsidian-correct output:
+Before you create it, install the kepano Obsidian-markdown skill so the orchestrator emits Obsidian-correct output:

 npx skills add https://github.com/kepano/obsidian-skills

-In Claude Code, run /skill-creator create the youtube-pipeline skill and paste:
+In Claude Code, run /skill-creator create the second-brain skill and paste:

 Purpose